-Stadler’s works will be supplemented by a selection of twenty masterpieces and unknown artefacts from the archives of the Dresden State Art Collections (SKD).
+Stadler’s works have been supplemented by a selection of twenty masterpieces and unknown artefacts from the archives of the Dresden State Art Collections (SKD).
 Stadler has selected the items together with the French curator Alexis Vaillant, as well as created several new pieces for the exhibition.
-The result is a multi-genre, multi-epochal “community of objects” which offers new perspectives on contemporary design and the collections of the SKD.
-For the Dresden Kunstgewerbemuseum (Museum of Arts and Crafts), the exhibition represents an important step towards contributing to the international discourse on contemporary design.
+The result was a multi-genre, multi-epochal “community of objects” which offered new perspectives on contemporary design and the collections of the SKD.
+For the Dresden Kunstgewerbemuseum (Museum of Arts and Crafts), the exhibition represented an important step towards contributing to the international discourse on contemporary design.
 The museum plans to present the exhibition at additional venues in Germany and other European countries.

 Artistic director: Robert Stadler (FR/AT)